 He served as the Senior Field Representative for Senator Lois Wolk.
-Currently, he is the Executive Director of the Little Manila Foundation and is on the governing boards for the Truman Club of San Joaquin and Catholic Charities Diocese of Stockton.
-Dillon has served on the Stockton Unified School District board of trustees and the Filipino American Democratic Caucus of California.
-He lives with his wife Rebecca and daughters Therese and Genevieve in South Stockton.
+Currently, he is the Executive Director of the Little Manila Foundation.
+Dillon has served on the Stockton Unified School District board of trustees, the Filipino American Democratic Caucus of California, and Catholic Charities Diocese of Stockton.
+He lives with his wife Rebecca and daughters Therese, Genevieve, and Colette in South Stockton.

 Nancy Huante-Tzintzun was born in Zacapu, Michoacan Mexico but grew up in Stockton, California.
 With the encouragement of her family and mentors she was accepted into Sacramento State University where she studied Ethnic Studies and Sociology.
 Passionate about social justice education, Chicana/o Latina/o history, and teaching, Nancy decided to pursue graduate school to become a college professor in Ethnic Studies and Education.
 Her research interests include but are not limited to Chicana Feminist Epistemologies, Decolonial Feminist Theory, Curandera Praxis, U.S. Third World Feminisms, Community-based learning, race and schooling.
 With the support from family, friends, and mentors she received her PhD in Education at the University of Utah in 2016.
 Nancy is now a lecturer at Sacramento State University and loves to play soccer, watch movies, and create art in her spare time.